michaelfedell/instacart/README.md

 ├── README.md                         <- You are here
 │
 ├── app
+│   ├── static/                       <- CSS, JS, img, and sample files that remain static │   │   ├── shopper_sampleX.csv       <- Random samples of 150 shopper profiles to demonstrate prediction on upload
+│   │   ├── heatmap.png               <- Heatmap showing cluster centroids to help expplain ordertype
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── models.py                     <- Creates the data model for the database connected to the Flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── __init__.py                   <- Initializes the Flask app and database connection │   ├── models.py                     <- Creates the data model for the database connected to the Flask app │   ├── routes.py                     <- Defines routes available to user and handles response │
 ├── config/                           <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── features_config.yml           <- Settings for feature generation

 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git
 │   ├── archive/                      <- Place to put archive data is no longer used.
-Not synced with git │   ├── external/                     <- External data sources, will be synced with git │   │   ├── cats.yml                  <- Curated list of high-level categories by which to classify grocery aisles │   │   ├── data_description.md       <- Description of data files provided by Instacart │   │
+Not synced with git │   ├── auxiliary/                    <- Hand crafted data to augment source data │   │   ├── cats.yml                  <- Curated list of high-level categories by which to classify grocery aisles │   ├── external/                     <- External data sources, will be synced with git │   │   ├── data_description.md       <- Description of data files provided by Instacart │   │   ├── *.csv                     <- Raw data files from instacart source │   │
-│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
-├── docs                              <- A default Sphinx project; see sphinx-doc.org for details │
-├── figures/                          <- Generated graphics and figures to be used in reporting │
+│   ├── features/                     <- Feature-rich data generated from source data │   │   ├── factor_map.png            <- Heatmap of factors loading on original features
+│   │   ├── baskets.csv               <- All orders in the dataset augmented with product-level features
+│   │   ├── cluster_desc.csv          <- User-friendly description of clusters labeled by hand after profiling
+│   │   ├── factors.csv               <- Loading matrix produced by factor analysis
+│   │   ├── order_types.csv           <- Each of the order types described by cluster centroids (feature means/modes)
+│   │   ├── shoppers.csv              <- Shopper profiles produced by aggregation of order history - used for prediction
+│
+│
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
 This directory is included in the .gitignore and is not tracked by git